triestpa/Open-Cryptochat/README.md

 ```
 <br>

-This code will allow us to trigger an operation on the web worker thread and receive the result with a single line of code.
-This can be a very useful helper function in any project that outsources processing to web workers.
+This code will allow us to trigger an operation on the web worker thread and receive the result in a promise.
+This can be a very useful helper function in any project that outsources call/response processing to web workers.

 ## 4 - Key Exchange